wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 Finally, we need to add the constraint that enforces the adjacent diagonal rule.
 Since the earlier constraints already prevent queens from being placed in the same row or column (i.e., non-diagonal adjacency), we only need to ensure that no two queens are placed in adjacent diagonal cells.

 For each cell on the board, we want to make sure that if there's a queen in the cell, there cannot be queens on the diagonal cells directly below it.
 What about the upper diagonals?
 We don’t have to check for them.
-When we process row 0, we prevent conflicts with row 1.
-When row 1 is processed, those constraints already exist.
-This avoids duplicate constraints.
+Because, when we process row 0, we prevent conflicts with row 1.
+And when row 1 is processed, those constraints already exist.
+This way, we avoid duplicate constraints.

 Here’s the code that implements this.
 It includes a few small optimizations: for example, we skip left-diagonal checks in column 0, since there are no cells to the left, and we stop at the second-to-last row, because by that point we’ve already covered all necessary diagonal constraints.
 ```